sebastien-plutniak/fabryka/README.md

 spatial and statistical exploration.
 A descriptive article is available at <https://zenodo.org/records/16601423>.

+## Modified version

+Note: This is a modified version of the fabryka R package.
+Changes
+include:

+### fabryka v1.1.1

+  - Create an API. input data can be read through URL with the
+    variables:
+      - data=
+      - dataFormat=
+  - Clean dependencies and name space declarations.
+  - Clean functions naming format.
+  - Remove dependencies to (unmaintained) package ‘ggalt’
+  - Format for package publication on the CRAN.

 ## USE fabryka

 The web application is available online at